-He was the kid you warned your kids about.
-Now he offers hope to at-risk youth and people battling addiction.
-Andrea Miller profiles Noah Levine, whose innovative work is based on his view that there’s nothing more radical than the Buddha’s original teachings.
+Noah Levine offers hope to at-risk youth and people battling addiction.
+He bases his work on the view that there’s nothing more radical than the Buddha’s original teachings.

 First, Noah Levine took a comb and tried to slit his wrists with it.
 When that failed to kill him, he smashed his head over and over again into the concrete walls of his cell.